DevMountain/react-2-mini/README.md

 ### Instructions

 * Open `EditToggle`, `ColorChanger.js`, `FamilyChanger.js`, and `SizeChanger.js` from `src/components/`.
-* Add `props` as a parameter to the component's function.
 * Locate the `select` tag, in all four files, and add an `onChange` prop:
   * The `onChange` should use an arrow function to capture the `event`.
   * Inside the arrow function call the `update` prop with the value of the target from the `event`.